-Contrary to what is expected in Mr. Sessions’ report, refugee resettlement is not only an important humanitarian program, but one that promotes America’s strategic interests as well.
+As the Trump administration reduces the number of refugees allowed into the United States every year, it’s important to remember that this is a dangerous aberration from the policies of previous administrations.
+The U.S. refugee resettlement program used to enjoy strong support from both parties–and for good reason.
+Refugee resettlement is an important humanitarian program that promotes America’s strategic interests as well.
 Advancing the national interest and ensuring robust refugee protection are mutually reinforcing — not exclusive — goals.
-The U.S. refugee resettlement system helps the United States carry out foreign-policy objectives and serves the national interest, according to people who have held the highest-level intelligence and security positions within the government.
+The U.S. refugee resettlement system benefits America’s worldwide interests and helps carry out foreign-policy objectives, according to people who have held the highest-level intelligence and security positions within the government.

 The support of bipartisan national-security experts for refugee resettlement should give critics pause.
 Former Department of Homeland Security Secretary Michael Chertoff wrote in 2017 that “cutting refugee admittances would not only be a moral failure but also damage our national interest abroad.”
 Michael Hayden, former director of the National Security Agency (NSA) and the Central Intelligence Agency (CIA), and former NATO Supreme Allied Commander James Stavridis wrote in 2016, “It’s ironic, to say the least, that today some politicians are seeking to shut out refugees in the name of national security.”

-Refugee Resettlement Aids in the Recruitment of Local Assistance and Intelligence Assets Abroad
+Refugee Resettlement Benefits America’s Worldwide Interests By Aiding in the Recruitment of Local Assistance and Intelligence Assets

 Writing for the Washington Post, Secretary Chertoff argued that “maintaining [refugee] resettlement commitments is critical to our military, diplomatic, and intelligence operations abroad.”
 He pointed to the tens of thousands of locals in Iraq and Afghanistan who “put their lives on the line to support intelligence-gathering, operations planning and other essential services” to help American operations.